Addressing The Recruitment And Attrition Challenges In The U.S. Army

 recruiting and retention program is crucial for the Army to address these challenges.
 Soldiers serving in

-or low recruitment and retention levels can have a profound impact, leading to a shortage of personnel.
+low recruitment and retention levels can have a profound impact, leading to a shortage of personnel.
+This,

-the Force” that will attract new talent and retain existing Soldiers.
-By doing so, the Army can build a
+that will attract new talent and retain existing Soldiers.
+By doing so, the Army can build a motivated and

 References